ng-Classic/ng-classic/aio/content/guide/http.md

 *   TypeScript programming
 *   Usage of the HTTP protocol
-*   Angular application-design fundamentals, as described in [Angular Concepts](guide/architecture)
+*   Angular Classicapplication-design fundamentals, as described in [Angular ClassicConcepts](guide/architecture)
 *   Observable techniques and operators.
     See the [Observables](guide/observables) guide.

 ## Setup for server communication

-Before you can use `HttpClient`, you need to import the Angular `HttpClientModule`.
+Before you can use `HttpClient`, you need to import the Angular Classic`HttpClientModule`.
 Most apps do so in the root `AppModule`.

 <code-example header="app/app.module.ts (excerpt)" path="http/src/app/app.module.ts" region="sketch"></code-example>